jabrouwer82/govtservices/README.md

 Web app for the Watson 211 team on the Google App Engine

+The app is deployed at [government-services.appspot.com](government-services.appspot.com)

-## Authentication
+## Local Authentication

-To authenticate with Watson, create a file in the root directory named `config.py` with the contents:
+To authenticate with Watson, edit `config.py` with and add your credentials:

     auth = {
         "user": "<your username>",